camsaul/external-fn/README.md

 [![Clojars Project](https://clojars.org/camsaul/external-fn/latest-version.svg)](http://clojars.org/camsaul/external-fn)

-A small Clojure utility library for defining abstract functions whose implementation will be provided elsewhere (perhaps externally), or for defining methods.
+A small Clojure utility library for defining abstract functions whose implementation will be provided elsewhere (perhaps externally).
 Useful for dependency injection and otherwise nicely decoupling different modules of your project from one another.

 This library provides a function, `external-fn`, that you can use to create an externally-defined function.